-Transverse myelitis is a neurological disorder caused by inflammation
+Transverse myelitis is a neurological disorder caused by inflammation across both sides

-to inflammation of the spinal cord; transverse simply describes the position of the
+inflammation of the spinal cord; transverse simply describes the position of the

 inflammation, that is, across the width of the spinal cord.
 Attacks of inflammation can